Gum Disease Treatment

 How do I prevent gum disease?

-Gum disease can be prevented by maintaining proper oral hygiene such as brushing your teeth twice a day, flossing or using a floss brush daily, not smoking and using mouth-rinse.
+Gum disease can be prevented by maintaining proper oral hygiene, such as brushing your teeth twice a day, flossing or using a floss brush daily, not smoking and using a mouth rinse.

 How can gum disease be treated?